-More likely, proponents of this perspective have faith in their ability (Step 1) to define the "construct" and its "domain," as endorsed by Haws et al. In practice, the criteria for such construct definitions and domains, however, are extremely vague; often definitions seem little more than intuitions or lay psychology terms.
-As with the oft-used Positive and Negative Affect Scale (PANAS), which is based on everyday English mood terms, construct definitions are often little more than the name of the scale.
-In these cases, the construct is "defined" as whatever the scale items are assumed to measure.
-This way of defining constructs is reflected in Haws et al.'s contention that some constructs, purchase intentions, or general attitudes, for instance, are so straightforward that scales may not be necessary because their definitions are obvious.
+More likely, proponents of this perspective have faith in their ability (Step 1) to define the "construct" and its "domain," as endorsed by Haws et al. In practice, the criteria for such construct definitions and domains, however, are at best extremely vague; often definitions seem little more than intuitions or folk psychology terms.
+As with the oft-used Positive and Negative Affect Scale (PNAS), which is based on everyday English mood terms, construct definitions are little more than the name of the scale.
+In the end, all too often the construct is "defined" as whatever the scale items are assumed to measure.
+This way of defining constructs is reflected in Haws et al.'s contention that some constructs, purchase intentions, or general attitudes, for instance, are so straightforward that scale measures may not be necessary because their definition is obvious.
 These measured constructs essentially define themselves.
-They do so, however, in terms of everyday meaning.
+They do so, however, in terms of everyday meaning and folk psychology.

 At the extreme, the exercise of defining constructs implicitly allows for a view where anything can be a measured construct.
 For example, consider a set of items related to how one feels about cleaning the kitchen.
 It is likely that one can find a set of items (such as a set of items related to taking out the garbage) that is moderately correlated with this, and a set of items (such as items related to brushing one's teeth) that is uncorrelated with it.
-If one then offers a plausible interpretation of the kitchen items, one meets the criterion of face validity, and the scale must be regarded as a valid measure of a construct, maybe the construct of Kitchen Cleaning Affect.
+If one then offers a plausible interpretation of the kitchen items, one meets the criterion of face validity, and the scale must be regarded as a valid measure of a construct, maybe the construct of kitchen cleaning affect.
 We do not think that is an absurd exaggeration.
-The number of possible constructs is infinite as long as the scale construction requires only a vague definition.
+The number of possible constructs is infinite as long as only a vague definition is required.

 Alexandrova and Haybron (2016) point to yet another challenge of the construct validation process, one concerning convergent and discriminant validity.
 Consider two measures of life satisfaction.
 A cognitive measure correlates more highly with material life outcomes (e.g., good governance correlates with more life satisfaction), and an affective measure correlates with relationship outcomes (e.g., better relationships correlate with more life satisfaction).
 By merely defining life satisfaction in a plausible manner, we could turn either measure into the better one, and then, each correlation could serve either as evidence for convergent validity or discriminant validity.
 Neither statistics nor definitions based on plausibility can solve this problem.
 In contrast, a measure can take on meaning in the context of a theory that spells out cause-effect relationships.
-This is in line with the second view as to what scales values measure.
+This is in line with the second view as to what a scale value measures.